CanniFlexx/weather-app/README.md

 ## Project Overview

-How'sTheWeather? is a weather dashboard application built using React.js, Material-UI, and OpenWeatherMap API.
+"How'sTheWeather?" is a weather dashboard application built using Vite, React.js, Tailwind CSS, Material-UI, Chart.js, Auth0, GeoDB Cities API and OpenWeatherMap API.
 It provides real-time weather information and forecasts for different cities, along with features for user authentication and saving favorite cities.

+It was created as an assignment for the Frontend Deverloper Intern position at Smart Decision Advisory services.
+All the required features have been implemented.
+Also optional features of User authentication, saving favorite cities and Weather Alerts have been implemented.
+(The weather alerts functionality is however not functional due to subscription requirements from API provider).

+Other modifications and changes include:
+1. Fetching of 5-day forecast instead of 7-days as that was all provided by the API under its free plan.
+2. Implementation of Auto-complete functionality using GeoDB API to handle errors of invalid city names.
+The search (using React's async paginate) provides the name of cities as recommendations whose lattitude and longitude data are directly passed over to OpenWeather API for fetching the data.

 ## Project Structure